jaideep156/medium-reviews-sentiment-analysis/README.md

 ```bash
   python main.py
 ```
 `main.py` contains the whole code.
-The data will be fetched, preprocessed, model will be built (with the best parameters shown above) and the sentiment of the text you enter in the file will be predicted.
+The data will be fetched, preprocessed, model will be built (with the best parameters shown above) and the sentiment of the text you enter in the `main.py` will be predicted.